thi-ng/umbrella/packages/fibers/README.md

 #### Buffering behaviors

-The following channel buffer types/behaviors are included, all accepting a max. capacity and all implementing the [IReadWriteBuffer](https://docs.thi.ng/umbrella/fibers/interfaces/IReadWriteBuffer.html) interface required by the channel:
+The following channel buffer types/behaviors are included (from the [thi.ng/buffers](https://thi.ng/buffers) package), all accepting a max. capacity and all implementing the [IReadWriteBuffer](https://docs.thi.ng/umbrella/fibers/interfaces/IReadWriteBuffer.html) interface required by the channel: